madanyc/workfront-learn.en/help/custom-data/calculated-expressions/things-to-know-about-expressions.md

 team: Technical Marketing
 exl-id: 512a3071-f47f-4fd4-bf5f-9b18bef8ba59
 ---
-# Things to know about calculated field exprsesions
+# Things to know about calculated field expressions

 Here is a list of concepts that are good to know when working with custom calculated fields in [!DNL Workfront].